Mount Rushmore: Later developments

-Harold Spitznagel and Cecil Doty designed the original visitor center, finished in 1957, as part of the Mission 66 effort to improve visitors' facilities at national parks and monuments across the country.
-Ten years of redevelopment work culminated with the completion of extensive visitor facilities and sidewalks in 1998, such as a Visitor Center, the Lincoln Borglum Museum, and the Presidential Trail.
+Harold Spitznagel and Cecil Doty designed the original visitor center, finished in 1957, as part of the Mission 66 effort to improve visitor facilities at national parks and monuments across the country.
+Ten years of redevelopment work culminated with the completion of extensive visitor facilities and sidewalks in 1998, such as a visitor center, the Lincoln Borglum Museum, and the Presidential Trail.

 On October 15, 1966, Mount Rushmore was listed on the National Register of Historic Places.
-A 500-word essay giving the history of the United States by Nebraska student William Andrew Burkett was selected as the college-age group winner in a 1934 competition, and that essay was placed on the Entablature on a bronze plate in 1973.
+A 500-word essay giving the history of the United States by Nebraska student William Andrew Burkett was selected as the winner in the college-age group in a 1934 competition, and that essay was placed on the Entablature on a bronze plate in 1973.

 Members of the American Indian Movement led an occupation of the monument in 1971, naming it "Mount Crazy Horse", and Lakota holy man John Fire Lame Deer planted a prayer staff on top of the mountain.
 Lame Deer said that the staff formed a symbolic shroud over the presidents' faces "which shall remain dirty until the treaties concerning the Black Hills are fulfilled."

 In 1991, President George H. W. Bush officially dedicated Mount Rushmore National Memorial.
 In 2004, Gerard Baker was appointed superintendent of the park, the first and so far only Native American in that role.
-Baker stated that he will open up more "avenues of interpretation", and that the four presidents are "only one avenue and only one focus."
+Baker stated that he would open up more "avenues of interpretation", and that the four presidents are "only one avenue and only one focus."